langchain-ai/langgraph/docs/docs/tutorials/langgraph-platform/local-server.md

 ## Install Dependencies

-In the root of your new LangGraph app, install the dependencies with `edit` mode (You can see the effect immediately when you change the template code) :
+In the root of your new LangGraph app, install the dependencies in `edit` mode so your local changes are used by the server:

 ```shell
 pip install -e .